karen-pcsta/cardapio/README.md

 # cardapio
-Basic project for learning Java Spring Boot for the backend &amp; Reach + Typescript on the frontend.
+Basic project for learning Java Spring Boot for the backend &amp; React + Typescript on the frontend.
 Based on Fernanda Kippe's video lessons.